SQream/sqream_docs/guides/features/external_data/hdfs.rst

-.. _hdfs_yaniv.rst:
+.. _hdfs.rst:

 .. _back_to_top:

-Launching SQream in an HDFS Environment
+Using SQream in an HDFS Environment
 =======================================
 This page describes how to: